mfractor/mfractor.github.io/docs/faq.md

 ## How do I get a refund?

 Please email matthew@mfractor.com and request a refund within 30 days of purchase.

-We are sad to see your go! 😭
+But, boy oh boy, we are sad to see your go! 😭

 ## Do you offer company licenses?